babca/plutaniumCalendar.js/docs/docs.md

 Protip: use `on()` for firing every time, `one()` for firing only for the first-time.

 ###blockedUserClick
-This event fires whenever a user clicked on eventList when calendar is locked.
+This event fires whenever a user clicks on eventList when calendar is locked.
 You can use this for your GUI - for example, unlock button triple-blink, change date button triple-blink etc.

 ```js
 jQuery('#eventCalendarLimit').on('blockedUserClick', function(event)